angga7togk/gaman/README.md

 # MyD.JS

-Myd.JS is a lightweight, modular backend framework built on top of Express.js, designed to simplify development with TypeScript.
+Myd.JS is a lightweight, modular backend framework built on top of Express.js, designed to simplify development with Javascript.
 It introduces a Tree Routing concept for better route management and a highly modular structure.

 ---

 ## Features

-- **TypeScript First:** ✅ Full TypeScript support.
+- **TypeScript:** ✅ Full TypeScript support.
+- **JavaScript:** ✅ Full JavaScript support.
 - **Express-Based:** Leverages the robustness and simplicity of Express.js.
 - **Modular Design:** Organize your backend into blocks for better maintainability.
 - **Tree Routing:** Define routes hierarchically for clarity and ease.